X01XX/Alternate-representation-for-a-bit-pattern/README.md

 Bit patterns intersect if 0 = (1-maskA ^ 1-maskB) & (0-maskA ^ 0-maskB).

 Bit patterns are adjacent if the above calculation results in a power of 2, that is 1 bit.
 The result is > 0, and (result - 1) & result = 0.

+Bit patterns can be considered to have a "distance" equal to the number of times the "(result - 1) & result" calculation can be done, until zero is reached.